Pramod1706/Pramod1706/README.md

-If set -e is not functioning as expected in your Ansible shell tasks, it might be because set -e only affects the script running in the shell.
-Ansible wraps commands in an intermediate shell which may interfere with set -e behavior.
-A better approach is to handle errors explicitly using the return code of each command.

-Here’s the corrected version of the playbook without relying on set -e, ensuring proper error handling:

-Updated Playbook
+Below is an updated Ansible playbook that includes the installation of the Kubernetes CLI (kubectl) along with the previously defined tasks to log in to Kubernetes using OIDC.

 ---

+Ansible Playbook: setup_kubectl_and_kubeconfig.yml

+---
-- name: Configure Kubernetes OIDC Login and Test Cluster Connection
+- name: Install Kubernetes CLI and Configure OIDC Login
   hosts: all
+  become: true
   vars:
     user: "{{ lookup('env', 'USER') }}"
     password: "{{ lookup('env', 'PASSWORD') }}"